 In the course of his analysis, Maimonides turns to the Prophet Elijah and the text that usually forms this week’s haftarah.
 Under the reign of Ahab and Jezebel, Baal worship had become the official cult.
 God’s prophets were being killed.
 Those who survived were in hiding.
 Elijah responded by issuing a public challenge at Mount Carmel.
 Facing four hundred of Baal’s representatives, he was determined to settle the question of religious truth once and for all.

 Elijah won the confrontation.
 The people cried out, ‘The Lord, He is God.’
 The priests of Baal were routed.
 But the story does not end there.
-Jezebel issued a warrant for his death.
+Jezebel issues a warrant for his death.
 Elijah escapes to Mount Horeb.
-There he receives a strange vision.
-He witnesses a whirlwind, then an earthquake, then a fire.
-But he is led to understand that God was not in these things.
-Then God speaks to him in a ‘still, small voice’, and tells him to appoint Elisha as his successor.
+There he receives a strange vision, as seen as the beginning of this week’s essay.
+He is led to understand that God speaks only in the ‘still, small voice’.

 God: Is it then your covenant?

 Elijah: They have put Your prophets to the sword.

 God: But you are alive.

 Elijah: I alone am left.

 God: Instead of hurling accusations against Israel, should you not have pleaded their cause?